 The case studies you will see throughout the Social Impact Report for 2020-2021 are real, although we have changed the names of our customers for their privacy.
-To me, they are the very reason why our work is important and provides security and peace of mind for Queenslanders.

-About the Public Trustee
+To me, they are the very reason why our work is important and provides security and peace of mind for Queenslanders. older Queenslanders on how to protect themselves and advocating for those who may have experienced financial elder abuse.
+In many instances, the Public Trustee is appointed to support Queenslanders who have been victims of financial elder abuse.